 When it comes to hybrid tomato varieties that are two that really stand out and are worth growing, they are Shirley F1 and Sungold.
 These stand far above any other hybrids in my opinion and although the seeds are expensive (often 8 seeds for £3.79) they are delicious consistent croppers.

 Black Cherry has a mass of “black” cherry tomatoes that have a smokey sweet flavour, the colour is closer to a dark brown in all honesty.
-Blondkopfchen has got to be one of my favourites simply for the taste.
-Bloody Butcher is a larger tomato that produces a huge crop that are a deep red.
+Principe Borghese has got to be one of my favourites simply for the taste.
+Money Maker is a popular heavy cropper which gives you medium-sized tomatoes.

 Sowing Your Tomato Seeds